gabrielriedel/466_project/README.md

 ## Random Forest Process

-1. Train n decision trees on random subset of training data
+1. Train n decision trees on random subset of features and bootstrapped sample of training data
 2. Each tree votes for a classification, majority classification wins
 3. Use validation set to tune hyperparameters (# of trees, features per split, tree depth, etc.)
 4. Use test set and compute accuracy stats of the model
+5. Obtain Variable Importance Scores

 ## Design Considerations/Steps (Actionable chunks of work to split up)